BishopFox/sliver/CONTRIBUTING.md

 ## General

-* Contributions must be GPLv3
+* Contributions to core code must be GPLv3 (but not libraries)
 * Changes should be made in a new branch.
 * Please provide meaningful commit messages.
 * Ensure code passes existing unit tests, or provide updated test(s).